Zambia May 7-12, 2023

 Borders: Angola-Zambia, Congo Democratic Republic-Zambia

-NDOLA (pop 475,194 2010) the third largest city in Zambia.
+NDOLA (pop 475,194 2010) is the third largest city in Zambia.
 It is the industrial and commercial center of the Copperbelt, Zambia’s copper-mining region, and capital of Copperbelt Province.
 It lies just 10 kilometres (6.2 mi) from the border with DR Congo.
 It is also home to Zambia’s first modern stadium, the Levy Mwanawasa Stadium.

-Dag Hammarskjoeld Memorial (Crash site) Tentative WHS (11/06/1997) marks the place of the plane crash in which Dag Hammarskjöld, the second and then-sitting Secretary-General of the United Nations was killed on 17 September 1961, while on a mission to the Léopoldville Congo Republic (now the Democratic Republic of the Congo).
+Dag Hammarskjold Memorial (Crash site) Tentative WHS (11/06/1997) marks the place of the plane crash in which Dag Hammarskjöld, the second and then-sitting Secretary-General of the United Nations was killed on 17 September 1961, while on a mission to the Léopoldville Congo Republic (now the Democratic Republic of the Congo).
 The site is located 10 km from Ndola,

 The Dag Hammarskjöld Crash Site was declared a national monument under notice number 14 of 1970 as a historical landmark.
 In 1964 the Dag Hammarskjöld Foundation Committee was formed to ensure that the memory of this world statesman lives forever in the country where he met his tragedy.
-At the Crash site a memorial garden was established with a cairn at the centre and a lawn around it with a belt of shrubs and trees on the outer circle.
-A museum was constructed and official opened at the site in 1981.
+At the Crash site, a memorial garden was established with a cairn at the centre and a lawn around it with a belt of shrubs and trees on the outer circle.
+A museum was constructed and officially opened at the site in 1981.
 The museum exhibits some remains of the tragic accident.
 The museum is also used for collecting materials and books on the life of Dag Hammarskjöld and the role of the United Nations.

 Göran Björkdahl interviewed several witnesses around the crash site in the 2000s and studied archival documents related to the Katanga crisis.
 He wrote in 2011 that he believed Dag Hammarskjöld’s death was a murder committed in part to benefit mining companies such as Union Minière.

-showcases the local industry with billboards with displays on Zambia’s mining history, gemstones and the processing of copper.
+Copperbelt Museum showcases the local industry with billboards with displays on Zambia’s mining history, gemstones and the processing of copper.
 Upstairs are artifacts used in witchcraft, personal ornaments, smoking and snuffing paraphernalia, and musical instruments such as talking drums.
 100 ZK

 Catholic Church.
 A small single story nondescript church.